MrWalls Drywall & Painting — Western Massachusetts

 The seasonal movement of wood framing in Pioneer Valley homes is also a factor in long-term seam performance.
 Framing that absorbs moisture in summer and releases it in winter moves enough to stress seams at certain locations, particularly butt joints and seams on exterior wall surfaces.
 MrWalls uses setting-type compound for the tape coat on butt joints and high-stress seam locations because it is more resistant to movement-induced cracking than drying-type compound once fully cured.

 Every taping and finishing project MrWalls performs follows the same disciplined sequence.
-Here is exactly how we work from the first coat of compound through the paint-ready finish.
+Here is exactly how we work from the first coat of compound through the paint-ready handoff.

 New construction taping and renovation taping require the same technical skills but present different practical challenges.
-In new construction, every surface is fresh, framing is consistent, and the goal is producing a uniform quality finish across the entire job, while keeping pace with the overall build schedule.
-The emphasis is on consistent production and a schedule discipline.
+In new construction, every surface is fresh, framing is consistent, and the goal is producing a uniform quality finish across large square footages efficiently while keeping pace with the overall build schedule.
+The emphasis is on consistent execution and schedule discipline.

 Renovation and repair taping requires an additional skill: blending.
 New drywall must be taped and finished so its seams blend invisibly into the surrounding original finished surface.
 This requires reading the existing finish level, matching compound selection and feathering to what is already there, and in many cases applying the new finish coats in a way that extends beyond the new drywall boundary into the existing wall surface to create a gradual rather than abrupt transition.
 MrWalls performs both types of taping work and understands the different demands each one places on the finishing process.